nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 Inside:
 It is often more convenient to install inside the window.
 You will lose about 2db of signal but that is usually ok.

 Velcro is the easiest way to install a NanoStation if it will be facing the same direction as the window.
+Use more velcro than in the picture (this install slipped down the window after six months!)

 ![velcro](/assets/images/nsm5/velcro.jpg)![velcro](/assets/images/nsm5/window-velcro-off.jpg)

 ![window velcro](/assets/images/nsm5/window-velcro-on.jpg)

 A Ubiquiti suction cup mount can be used if you need to point the router at an angle.
-The suction cup will fail eventually, so do not use this for long-term installs.
+The suction cup will fail eventually (usually on very hot or very cold days), so do not use this for long-term installs.

 ![window/wall install](/assets/images/nsm5/window-cup-inside.jpg)